Niche Creativity: A Flip Side

 *The Writer Got Screwed (but didn’t have to): Guide to the Legal and Business Practices of Writing for the Entertainment Industry, by Brooke A. Wharton, March 1997, Harper Perennial.

-In 2025, evergreen content will remain relevant despite other significant changes in Hollywood.
+In 2025, evergreen content remains relevant despite other significant changes in Hollywood.

 *The information about myths surrounding big-money lawsuits is revealing.